Marco-Puig/SaveThem/README.md

 A Musical Chairs inspired Game where the last person to not earn a earpiece in a round is tackled as President and 'saved' by the then earned earpiece Security Guards!

 ## Description
-A game where there is a room of players fighting to get an earpiece, and the one player who doesn’t get the ear piece gets tackled.
-Where the ear piece is for security guards and the person who can’t get one is the president and gets tackled.
-“Mr. President get down” sort of thing.
-Pretty much like musical chairs but where a player is eliminated every round until there is only one left.
+SaveThem is a game where a room of players fighting to get an earpiece, and the one player who doesn’t get the earpiece gets tackled.
+Where the earpiece is for security guards and the person who can’t get one is the president and gets tackled.
+“Mr. President, get down” sort of thing.
+Pretty much like musical chairs, but where a player is eliminated every round until there is only one left.

 ## Platforms
 ### Web Release